Eddie Rosario Player Props: Braves vs. Pirates

-The Atlanta Braves, including Eddie Rosario (.172 batting average in his past 10 games), take on starter Mitch Keller and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.
+The Atlanta Braves, including Eddie Rosario (.233 on-base percentage in past 10 games, 61 points below season-long percentage), take on starting pitcher Quinn Priester and the Pittsburgh Pirates at PNC Park, Wednesday at 7:05 PM ET.

 Eddie Rosario Game Info & Props vs. the Pirates